Student Support Services/TRiO

 - information, activities, and instruction designed to acquaint students with the range of career options available to students.

-- Student must be enrolled in a certificate or associate degree program (AA, AS, AAS) at SFSC.
+- Student must be enrolled in an associate degree program (AA, AS, AAS) at SFSC.

 - Student must also be a U.S. citizen or be eligible for federal financial aid.